thimslugga/su-exec-rs/README.md

 ## Building

+Building is done with [just](https://github.com/casey/just) and [cargo](https://github.com/rust-lang/cargo).

 ```shell
 just build
 ```

-## Why reinvent su-exec and gosu?
+## Why bother when su-exec and gosu already exist?

-This does more or less exactly the same thing as [su-exec](https://github.com/ncopa/su-exec) and [gosu](https://github.com/tianon/gosu) but it is written in Rust.
+While this does more or less the same thing as [su-exec](https://github.com/ncopa/su-exec) and [gosu](https://github.com/tianon/gosu), it is written in rust-lang instead of C or Golang.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for more details.